 Whenever a miscarriage happens this early, you need not see a doctor immediately, but you need to be sure of all the products of conception have passed (placenta, fetus), and the bleeding should be minimal and you should get your normal menstrual cycles.

 Sometimes, the pregnancy tissue remains in the uterus post-miscarriage.
 If this is not removed by scraping the uterus with a curette, you may have bleeding for a long time and it may also cause infection.
-If the pregnancy tissue is not passed completely you may experience fever, continuous bleeding, abdominal pain, pelvic pain, and ectopic pregnancy, or if this is your second or third pregnancy loss, then you should see the doctor immediately.
+If the pregnancy tissue is not passed completely you may experience fever, continuous bleeding, abdominal pain, pelvic pain, and ectopic pregnancy, or if this is your second or third pregnancy loss, then you should see & visit the best gynecologist in Bangalore immediately.

 Signs of miscarriage – Though pain and bleeding are very common in early pregnancy, that doesn’t mean you are having a miscarriage.
 This happens to one in four women, and many will have a healthy baby.
 If the bleeding is being caused by a miscarriage then there is no treatment to stop it from happening.
 You need to visit your doctor immediately.
 The symptoms are like heavy bleeding from vagina, severe pain in the lower belly you may feel like bad menstrual cramps, pregnancy signs like nausea are missing.